C. J. Beathard: 2020 season

-In Week 4 of the 2020 season, Beathard came into the game against the Philadelphia Eagles in relief of Mullens, who was benched.
+In Week 4 of the 2020 season, Beathard came into the game against the Eagles in relief of Nick Mullens, who was benched.
 He finished 14 of 19 for 138 yards in the 25–20 loss.
 In the next game against the Miami Dolphins, he relieved starting quarterback Jimmy Garoppolo during the second half after Garoppolo reinjured his ankle.
 During the game, Beathard threw for 94 yards and a touchdown during the 43–17 loss.
-During Week 15 against the Dallas Cowboys, Beathard entered the game after Nick Mullens injured his elbow in the fourth quarter.
+During Week 15 against the Dallas Cowboys, Beathard entered the game after Mullens injured his elbow in the fourth quarter.
 In the game, Beathard threw for 100 yards, including a 49-yard touchdown to Kendrick Bourne during the 41–33 road loss.

-On December 22, 2020, Beathard was named the starter for the 49ers’ Week 16 matchup against the Arizona Cardinals due to Mullens's injury.
+On December 22, 2020, Beathard was named the starter for the 49ers' Week 16 matchup against the Arizona Cardinals due to Mullens' injury.
 In the game, Beathard threw for 182 yards and three touchdowns as the 49ers won on the road 20–12.
 It was Beathard's second winning game in the NFL.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On March 24, 2021, Beathard signed a two-year, $5 million deal with the Jacksonville Jaguars.

-On February 24, 2023, Beathard signed a contract extension with the Jacksonville Jaguars.
+On February 24, 2023, Beathard signed a contract extension with the Jaguars.

+On December 4, 2023, Beathard took over in the fourth quarter against the Cincinnati Bengals after starter Trevor Lawrence injured his ankle.
+He led the Jaguars down the field with less than 2:30 left in the fourth quarter, leading to a game-tying 40-yard field goal with 26 seconds left.
+In overtime, the Jaguars won the coin toss and chose to receive the ball, but were unable to get past their side of midfield and had to punt.
+The Bengals later kicked the game-winning field goal, winning 34–31 in overtime.

+On August 27, 2024, Beathard was released on an injury settlement by the Jaguars as part of final roster cuts.

+Miami Dolphins

+On October 22, 2024, due to injuries to starter Tua Tagovailoa, and back-ups Skylar Thompson and Tyler Huntley, the Miami Dolphins signed Beathard to their practice squad.

+Jacksonville Jaguars (second stint)

+On November 6, 2024, Beathard was signed by the Jaguars off of the Dolphins' practice squad.

+Detroit Lions

+On September 4, 2025, Beathard signed with the Detroit Lions' practice squad.